systemlibrary/systemlibrary-common-episerver/README.md

 - &gt;= Episerver 12.26.0

 ## Latest Release Notes
-- 7.18.0.7
+- 7.18.0.8
-- ErrorPageResponse: Setting status code when we clear response (fix)
+- ErrorPageResponse: Debug message if a status code is hit and we server custom response (debug)

 #### Major Breaking Versions